Updated: September 2020

 Once you’ve discounted, clients can be disgruntled when salon prices go back to ‘normal’.
 So far from making loyal clients happy with autumnal offers, you’re paving the way to making them grumpy when the November sale ends.

-There really is no need to cut your salon prices to coax them in.
+There really is no need to cut your salon prices to coax them in, even in these COVID times.
 Let me show you how…

 Add value to your offers.
 Don’t slash salon prices.